The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Introduction

 In this companion paper to our previous work \cite{CompanionPaper}, we provide a complementary analysis of the DESI DR2 and DR1 data from a Bayesian perspective, focusing explicitly on model comparison and the quantification of tensions between datasets (see also~\cite{Hergt2026Consistency} for a related analysis using CosmoPower).
 Building upon the methodology established in \cite{UnimpededPaper,UnimpededSoftware}, we perform an analysis using full nested sampling runs with PolyChord \cite{Handley2015PolychordI,Handley2015PolychordII}.
 Full nested sampling, made possible by computational grants (DP192 and DP264) on the DiRAC High-Performance Computing facility, allows for the direct calculation of the Bayesian evidence, the quantity for model selection, enabling comparison of competing cosmological scenarios.
 We examine eight distinct cosmological models, utilizing two DESI datasets (\texttt{bao.desi\_2024\_bao\_all} and \texttt{bao.desi\_dr2}) in combination with a range of external probes, including supernovae catalogues (Pantheon+, Union3, DES-SN5YR, and DES-Dovekie), weak lensing data (DES Y1), and multiple \textit{Planck} CMB likelihood configurations.
-We treat DES-Dovekie as the corrected calibration of the DES Y5 supernova sample, and retain the earlier DES-SN5YR calibration to demonstrate that previously reported preferences for $w_0w_a$CDM~\cite{CompanionPaper} were driven by a calibration error that has now been corrected.
+We treat DES-Dovekie as the recalibration of DES-SN5YR, and retain the earlier DES-SN5YR calibration to demonstrate that previously reported preferences for $w_0w_a$CDM~\cite{CompanionPaper} were driven by the earlier calibration, subsequently revised by DES-Dovekie.

 This paper provides an alternative Bayesian framework that complements the primary DESI analysis.
 We present four key results: (1) the full Bayesian evidences for the base $\Lambda$CDM model and 7 extensions, allowing for a direct comparison of their relative plausibility; (2) the normalized model posterior probabilities, which rank the models given the data; (3) a systematic quantification of inter-dataset tension for 25 pairwise and triplet dataset combinations using multiple statistical metrics (including suspiciousness $S$, information ratio $Q$, evidence ratio $R$, and Bayesian model dimensionality); and (4) a systematic comparison across all models that examines the cosmological implications of the DESI DR2 dataset.